JonmarCorpuz/Projects/ReadMe.md

 ExfilLook (Exfiltrate Through Outlook) is a tool that helps security researchers exfiltrate data from a compromised Windows machine by leveraging Outlook Mail.

-## SymmEncryption
+## SymmEncrypt

-SymmEncryption (Symmetric Encryption) is a simple symmetric encryption algorithm.
+SymmEncrypt (Symmetric Encryption) is a simple symmetric encryption algorithm.